kyma-project/addons/bundles/testing-0.0.1/README.md

 ## Details

 The bundle contains the following plans:
-- Minimal, which contains only necessary parameters.
-There is no binding template defined so binding does not work for this plan.
+- Minimal, a plan which is not bindable and contains only necessary parameters.
 - Full, which contains all possible parameters.

+Binding returns one value with the ConfigMap name.